3. Software Structure Overview

 The operating system configuration can be found in the file

-HALCoGen.
-A detailed explanation of the parameters is given
+A detailed explanation of the parameters configured in this file is given at

 The database runs with the highest priority in the system and provides asynchronous data exchange for the whole system.
 Fig. 3.2 shows the data exchanges implemented via the database.